 But if your adjusted gain was more than $500,000, what would happen?
 Assuming you’re filing jointly and have an adjusted gain greater than $500,000, then you’d have a reportable gain.
 Assuming you’ve owned the property for more than one year you will be subject to long-term capital gains at the state and federal levels at the rate that applies to your bracket.
 And in some states like Massachusetts, the tax on gains is high (about 12%).

-But if this is possibly the case, then you may want to structure the sale with a ‘monetized Section 453 Installment Sale’.
-More on this in a future post.
+But if this is possibly the case, then you may want to structure the sale with other options including an installment sale or structured installment sale, Opportunity Zone Funds, or certain estate planning options that involve irrevocable trusts.
+More on these options in future posts.

 To best determine whether or not your property sale is exempt, you may want to speak with a qualified tax planner.
 You can also review the relevant IRS publication: https://www.irs.gov/publications/p523/ar02.html